Non-Residents Owning UK Residential Property Print

 PPR is also available to trustees of an overseas trust if the beneficiary is a non-UK resident who meets the 90 day rule.

-Companies will be charged at the rate equivalent to UK corporation tax, so this will be 20%.
+Companies are charged at the rate equivalent to UK corporation tax, so for 2018/19 this is 19%.
 However where the company is liable to pay the ATED, that part of the charge will remain at 28%.
-Where part of a gain could be charged at either the ATED related charge, or the new CGT, the ATED related charge takes precedence.
+Where part of a gain could be charged at either the ATED related charge, or CGT, the ATED related charge takes precedence.
 From April 2019 the ATED CGT charge is being abolished.

-The new charge will not apply to gains relating to periods prior to April 2015.
+The charge does not apply to gains relating to periods prior to April 2015.
 The standard method of calculating the gain is to use the market value of the property as at 5 April 2015.
 This is commonly known as re-basing.
 Alternatively the gain can be calculated by time-apportionment of the whole gain between the periods pre 6 April 2015, and post 5 April 2015 if this produces a lower gain, or if the vendor does not obtain an April 2015 valuation.
-HMRC state that the valuation may be carried out at the time of disposal, but make the useful comment that it would be sensible to record in April 2015 what condition the property is in and any unusual features that existed in April 2015.
+HMRC state that the valuation may be carried out at the time of disposal, but make the useful comment that it would be sensible to have a record of the condition the property was in and any unusual features that existed in April 2015.
 Time apportionment will not be available for disposals after 5 April 2019.

 HMRC also state that where there is a loss on disposal the vendor does not need to make an apportionment if he wishes to establish a loss on the disposal of the property.
 However any losses arising on the disposal of UK residential property may only be set against gains from other UK residential property in that year, or be carried forward and set against gains on UK residential property of a later year.
 These losses cannot be used against other chargeable gains.